-PR OPOSALS TH IE BOARD OF DIRECTORS RECOMME NDS A VOT E "FOR" PROP OSALS NO 0.
-1, 2, AND 3.
-1. To elect the following two persons (except as marked to the contrary) as Class II directors of the Company for a three year term expiring in 2009, and until their successors are duly elected and qualify. - Robert L. Rosen - Bennett Rosenthal For Withhold □ □ 2.
-To ratify the selection of KPMG LLP as the Company's independent registered public accounting firm for the year ending December 31, 2006.
-FOR □ AGAINST □ ABSTAIN □ 3.
-To approve an amended and restated investment advisory and management agreement between the Company and Ares Capital Management as described in the proxy statement.
-FOR □ AGAINST □ ABSTAIN □ 4.
-I. To vote and otherwise represent the undersigned on such other matters as may properly come before the meeting or any adjournment or postponement thereof.
-MARK HERE FOR ADDRESS CHANGE A AND NOTE .
-AT RIGHT Au thorized Signatures - Sign Here - This sect ion must be o completed for you r instructio ons to be executed.
-OTE: Please sign your name(s) EXACTLY as princey, executor, administrator, guardian or con When signing as an Sig gnature: Dat e: Signature e: Date:
+PROPOSALS THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR" PROPOSALS NO. 1, 2, AND 3.
+1. To elect the following two persons (except as marked to the contrary) as FOR ALL WITHHOLD ALL FOR ALL EXCEPT Class II directors of the Company for a three year term expiring in 2009, and until their successors are duly elected and qualify.
+Nominee: Robert L. Rosen Bennett Rosenthal To withhold authority to vote for either nominee mark "For All Except" and write the nominee's name on the line below.
+2. To ratify the selection of KPMG LLP as the Company's independent FOR AGAINST ABSTAIN registered public accounting firm for the year ending December 31, 2006. П П 3.
+To approve an amended and restated investment advisory and management FOR AGAINST ABSTAIN agreement between the Company and Ares Capital Management as described in the proxy statement.
+4. To vote and otherwise represent the undersigned on such other matters as may properly come before the meeting or any adjournment or postponement thereof.
+MARK HERE FOR ADDRESS CHANGE AND NOTE AT RIGHT Authorized Signatures - Sign Here - This section must be completed for your instructions to be executed.
+IMPORTANT: Please sign your name(s) exactly as shown hereon and date your proxy in the blank provided.
+For joint accounts, each joint owner should sign.
+When signing as attorney, executor, adm J 1 J give your full title as such.
+If the signer is a officer or partner.
+Signature: Date: Signature: Date: